 Click bellow to find more information about each program.

 iGEM runs the premiere student competition in synthetic biology.
 Student teams are given a kit of biological parts and work over the summer to build and test biological systems in living cells, ranging from bacteria to mammalian cells.

-iGEM Headquarters also operates and maintains the Registry of Standard Biological Parts.
+iGEM runs the Registry of Standard Biological Parts.
 The Registry has over 20,000 standard biological parts, with open access to all participating groups.